-10. What other Old Testament prophets use the term "stone" to symbolize the coming Messiah?
+- 10. What other Old Testament prophets use the term "Stone" to symbolize the coming Messiah? - a.

-a.
 Stone of Israel.
-"His bow abode in strength, and the arms of his hands were made strong by the hands of the mighty God of Jacob; (from thence is the shepherd, the stone of Israel)."
-Genesis 49:24.

-b.
-Foundation stone.
-"Therefore thus said the Lord God, Behold, 1 lay in Zion for a foundation a stone, a tried stone, a precious cornerstone, a sure foundation: lie that believes shall riot make haste."
-Isatali.28:16.
+"But his bow abode in strength, and the arms of his hands were made strong by the hands of the mighty God of Jacob; (from thence is the Shepherd, the Stone of Israel)."
+Genesis 49: 24. - b.
+Foundation Stone.
+"Therefore thus said the Lord God, Behold, I lay in Zion for a foundation a Stone. a tried Stone, a precious corner Stone, a sure foundation: he that believes shall not make haste."
+Isaiah 28: 16. - c.

-c.
 Stone of judgment.
-"He shall be for a sanctuary; but for a stone of stumbling and for a rock of offense to both the houses of Israel, for a gin and for a snare to the inhabitants of Jerusalem."
-Isaiah 8:14.

-11. What claim did Jesus make concerning Himself?

-"He [Jesus] beheld them, and said, What is this then that is written, The stone which the builders rejected, the same is become the head of the corner?"
-Luke 20:17.

-12. How assured were the disciples that the "stone" represented Christ?

-"This is the stone which was set at naught of you builders, which is become the head of the corner.
+"And He shall be for a sanctuary; but for a Stone of stumbling and for a Rock of offence to both the houses of Israel, for a gin and for a snare to the inhabitants of Jerusalem."
+Isaiah 8: 14. - 11.
+What claim did Jesus make concerning Himself? - "And He [Jesus] beheld them, and said, What is this then that is written, The Stone which the builders rejected, the same is become the head of the corner?"
+Luke 20: 17. - 12.
+How assured were the disciples that the "Stone" represented Christ? - "This is the Stone which was set at naught of you builders, which is become the head of the corner.
 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved."
-Acts 4:11, 12.

-13. To what does the falling of the stone refer?

-Acquaintance with Bible prophecy shows that the falling of the stone is identical with the second advent of the Messiah in power and glory.

-14. In what statements is the coming of Christ conclusively associated with the inauguration of His kingdom?

-"When the Son of man shall come in His glory, and all the holy angels with Him, then shall He sit upon the throne of His glory."
+Acts 4: 11, 12. - 13.
+To what does the falling of the Stone refer? - A very little acquaintance with Bible prophecy is sufficient to show, without doubt, that the falling of the Stone is identical with the second advent of the Messiah in power and glory. - 14.
+In what statements is the coming of Christ conclusively associated with the inauguration of His kingdom? - "When the Son of man shall come in His glory, and all the holy angels with Him, then shall He sit upon the throne of His glory."
 Matthew 25:31.
-1 charge thee therefore before God, and the Lord Jesus Christ, who shall judge the quick and the dead at His appearing and HIS kingdom; Preach the word."
-2 Timothy 4:1, 2.

-15. How completely will the kings and the kingdoms of this world be swept away at the coming of Christ?

-"Then was the iron, the clay, the brass, the silver, and the gold, broken to pieces together, and became like the chaff of the summer threshing floors; and the wind carried them away, that no place was found for them."
-Daniel 2:35.

-16. Will any earthly kingdom continue as part of the kingdom of God or merge into it?

-"The kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever."
-Verse 44.
+"I charge thee therefore before God, and the Lord Jesus Christ, who shall judge the quick and the dead at His appearing and His kingdom; preach the Word."
+2 Timothy 4:1,2. - 15.
+How completely will the kings and the kingdoms of this world be swept away at the coming of Christ? - "Then was the iron, the Clay, the brass, the silver, and the gold, broken to pieces together, and became like the chaff of the summer threshing- floors; and the wind carried them away, that no place was found for them.--Daniel 2: 35. - 16.
+Will any earthly kingdom continue as part of the kingdom of God or merge into it? - "The kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand for ever."
+Daniel 2: 44.